 Most young kids ages 1-5 do well with 3 meals and 2 snacks.
 Optionally, there will be a 3rd snack (after dinner) if dinner is 2 or more hours before bedtime.

 Step 3: Adopt a policy of variety – don’t repeat the same foods 2 days in a row

 With picky eaters, the variety in their diet can shrink down considerably.
 One of the best ways to combat this is to have a rule where you do not serve the same foods two days in a row (milk is an exception).
 Even if your child is only two years old, you can explain to them that there’s a rule in your house that you do not eat the same exact things two days in a row.

 This serves as a helpful reminder to you to keep introducing them to a variety of foods, even if they don’t eat many of the foods you serve.

-List out all of the foods your child currently will eat.
-You can download my picky eater guide HERE to get the chart I use for this.
+Download my picky eater guide HERE to get the chart I use for this.
 First, you want to make sure that there is at least one food in each food group that they like.
-If one or more groups is empty, they can be at risk for nutrient deficiencies, and I suggest talking to the pediatrician or a dietitian for help.
+If one or more groups are empty, they can be at risk for nutrient deficiencies, and I suggest talking to the pediatrician or a dietitian for help.

 Step 4: Remember that it’s not your fault